UKForeignOffice/IATI.cloud/docs/DOCKER.md

 - Install Solr and set up the cores
 - Initial build of `iaticloud` docker image, to ensure proper building for usage in all celery services.

-If you are looking for manual steps to installation, follow the chain of function in the scripts starting at [setup.sh](../scripts/setup.sh), or read up on the scripts that are available in [the SCRIPTS documentation](./SCRIPTS.md).
+If you are looking for manual steps to installation, follow the chain of function in the scripts starting at [setup.sh](../scripts/setup.sh), or read up on the scripts that are available in [the available scripts documentation](./SCRIPTS.md).

 ## Docker usage